I'm a provider

 Acute Myeloid Leukemia (AML)

-Acute myeloid leukemia (sometimes called “acute nonlymphocytic leukemia” [ANLL]) refers to a set of leukemias that arise from a myeloid precursor in the bone marrow.
+Acute myeloid leukemia (also called acute nonlymphocytic leukemia) refers to a set of leukemias that arise from a myeloid precursor in the bone marrow.
 AML is characterized by proliferation of myeloblasts, coupled with low production of mature red blood cells, platelets, and often non-lymphocytic white blood cells (granulocytes, monocytes).
 Clinical signs and symptoms are associated with neutropenia, thrombocytopenia, and anemia.
 The incidence of AML increases with age, with a median of 67 years.
-About 13,000 new cases are diagnosed annually.
+Approximately 13,000 new cases are diagnosed annually.

 The pathogenesis of AML is unclear.
-It can be subdivided according to resemblance to different subtypes of normal myeloid precursors using the French-American-British (FAB) classification.
+It can be subdivided according to resemblance to different subtypes of normal myeloid precursors using the French-American-British (FAB) classification system.
 This system classifies leukemias from M0–M7, based on morphology and cytochemical staining, with immunophenotypic data in some instances.
-The World Health Organization (WHO) subsequently incorporated clinical, immunophenotypic and a wide variety of cytogenetic abnormalities that occur in 50% to 60% of AML cases into a classification system that can be used to guide treatment according to prognostic risk categories (see Policy Guidelines).
+The World Health Organization (WHO) subsequently incorporated clinical, immunophenotypic, and a wide variety of cytogenetic abnormalities that occur in 50% to 60% of AML cases into a classification system that can be used to guide treatment according to prognostic risk categories.

 The WHO system recognizes 5 major subcategories of AML:

-AML with recurrent genetic abnormalities includes AML with t(8;21)(q22;q22), inv(16)(p13:q22) or t(16;16)(p13;q22), t(15;17)(q22;aq12), or translocations or structural abnormalities involving 11q23.
+AML with recurrent genetic abnormalities includes AML with t(8;21)(q22;q22), inv(16)(p13:q22) or t(16;16)(p13;q22), t(15;17)(q22;q12), or translocations or structural abnormalities involving 11q23.
 Younger patients may exhibit t(8;21) and inv(16) or t(16;16).
 AML patients with 11q23 translocations include two subgroups: AML in infants and therapy-related leukemia.
-Multilineage dysplasia AML must exhibit dysplasia in 50 percent or more of the cells of two lineages or more.
-It is associated with cytogenetic findings that include-7/del(7q), -5/del(5q), +8, +9, +11, del(11q), del(12p), -18, +19, del(20q)+21, and other translocations.
-AML not otherwise categorized includes disease that does not fulfill criteria for the other groups, and essentially reflects the morphologic and cytochemical features and maturation level criteria used in the FAB classification, except for the definition of AML as having a minimum 20 percent (as opposed to 30 percent) blasts in the marrow.
+Multilineage dysplasia AML must exhibit dysplasia in 50% or more of the cells of two lineages or more, which is associated with cytogenetic findings that include-7/del(7q), -5/del(5q), +8, +9, +11, del(11q), del(12p), -18, +19, del(20q)+21, and other translocations.
+AML not otherwise categorized includes disease that does not fulfill criteria for the other groups and essentially reflects the morphologic and cytochemical features and maturation level criteria used in the FAB classification, except for the definition of AML as having a minimum 20% (as opposed to 30%) blasts in the marrow.
 AML of ambiguous lineage is diagnosed when blasts lack sufficient lineage-specific antigen expression to classify as myeloid or lymphoid.

 Molecular studies have identified a number of genetic abnormalities that also can be used to guide prognosis and management of AML.
-Cytogenetically normal AML (CN-AML) is the largest defined subgroup of AML, comprising about 45 percent of all AML cases.
-Despite the absence of cytogenetic abnormalities, these cases often have genetic mutations that affect outcomes, of which six have been identified.
-The FLT3 gene that encodes FMS-like receptor tyrosine kinase (TK) 3, a growth factor active in hematopoiesis, is mutated in 33 percent–49 percent of CN-AML cases; among those, 28 percent–33 percent consist of internal tandem duplications (ITD), 5 percent–14 percent are missense mutations in exon 20 of the TK activation loop, and the rest are point mutations in the juxtamembrane domain.
-All FLT3 mutations result in a constitutively activated protein, and confer a poor prognosis.
+Cytogenetically normal AML (CN-AML) is the largest defined subgroup of AML, comprising approximately 45% percent of all AML cases.
+Despite the absence of cytogenetic abnormalities, these cases often have genetic mutations that affect outcomes, six of which have been identified.
+The FLT3 gene that encodes FMS-like receptor tyrosine kinase (TK) 3, a growth factor active in hematopoiesis, is mutated in 33% to 49% of CN-AML cases; among those, 28% to 33% consist of internal tandem duplications (ITD), 5% to 14% are missense mutations in exon 20 of the TK activation loop, and the rest are point mutations in the juxtamembrane domain.
+All FLT3 mutations result in a constitutively activated protein and confer a poor prognosis.
 Several pharmaceutical agents that inhibit the FLT3 TK are under investigation.